DMagic1/CapCom/README.md

 #### FAQ

  * What is CapCom?
-     * CapCom is a user interface that allows for reviewing, accepting, declining or canceling contracts outside of the Mission Control Center building.
+     * CapCom is a user interface that allows for reviewing, accepting, declining or canceling contracts outside of the Mission Control Center building
+	 * It provides a number of features not found in the Mission Control Center; these are described below
  * How do the keyboard shortcuts work?
      * When the window is selected keyboard shortcuts are available for several functions
 	 * The **Up/Down arrows** are used to cycle through contracts in the currently selected list